microsoft/EdgeML/tf/examples/ProtoNN/README.md

-# EdgeML ProtoNN on a sample public dataset
+# Tensorflow ProtoNN Examples

-This directory includes, example notebook and general execution script of ProtoNN developed as part of EdgeML.
+This directory includes an example notebook and a command line execution script of ProtoNN developed as part of EdgeML.
 The example is based on the USPS dataset.

 **Tested With:** Tensorflow >1.6 with Python 2 and Python 3

 ## Fetching Data

-The script [fetch_usps.py](fetch_usps.py) automatically downloads and processes the dataset if `bash` is available.
+The script - [fetch_usps.py](fetch_usps.py), can be used to  automatically download and processes the dataset.
+The script depends on `bash`.
  To run this script, please use:

     python fetch_usps.py

-If `bash` is not available, manual download of the data is required.
+If `bash` is not available, you will have to manually download the data files.
 Instructions can be found in [fetch_usps.py](fetch_usps.py).

 ## Running the ProtoNN execution script